An Extended Fatou-Shishikura inequality and wandering branch continua for polynomials: Non-repelling cycles and wandering continua

 \item if $A$ is the component of $\C\sm P^{-n}(X)$ containing $p$ then all critical points of $P|_A$ belong to $F^\RR_\C(p)$; and

 \item each component of $\C\sm P^{-n}(X)$ contains at most one Cremer point or Fatou component.

 \end{enumerate} Clearly, if $N$ is big then (1) follows by the definition of $F^\RR_\C(p)$ while (2) follows from \cite{kiwi00}.
 By definition, $P$ is a proper map of $A$ onto $P(A)$.
-Hence if $U\subset A$ is a Jordan disk, then its pullbacks are either contained in $A$, or disjoint from $A$.
+Moreover, $\RR$ is invariant, and so if $U\subset A$ is a Jordan disk, then its pullbacks are either contained in $A$, or disjoint from $A$.
 Thus, if we choose a backward orbit of $x\in A$ which consists of points of $A$, then all corresponding pullbacks of $U$ are contained in $A$.

 Let the set of recurrent critical points of $P$ in $A$ be $E$; then by (1) we have $E\subset F^\RR_\C(p)$.
 Let the union of their limit sets be $\om(E)$.
 By way of contradiction suppose that $\bd(M_p)\not\subset \om(E)$.
 Choose a non-parabolic point $x\in \bd(M_p) \sm \om(E)$.
 By Theorem~3.5 \cite{bm}, described in the beginning of Subsection~4.2, this implies that a small neighborhood of $x$ has pullbacks inside $A$ which converge to $0$ in diameter uniformly with respect to the order of the pullback (alternatively, one can refer here to a similar result of \cite{ts00}).